untra/naiveasync/README.md

 * use lifecycle `.meta()` to get the AsyncMeta, a snapshot printout of the metacache for this lifecycle, useful in testing
 * use `mockInitialAsyncState, mockInflightAsyncState, mockErrorAsyncState, mockDoneAsyncState` to represent async states in mocks and storybook scenes
 * dispatch the lifecycle `.assign(state)` action to assign a specific state to the lifecycle. this is typically frowned upon in redux philosophy, but is really helpful in mocking state
-* when testing within async functions, use `await lifecycle.awaitResolve()` to pause test execution until the async operation next resolves. simmilarly use `await lifecycle.awaitReject()` to test rejection.
+* when testing within async functions, use `await lifecycle.awaitResolve()` to pause test execution until the async operation next resolves. similarly use `await lifecycle.awaitReject()` to test rejection.
-* lifecycles can be passed options, and optionally passed `{ traceDispatch: true }` to add a stacktrace to dispatched actions, and to trace invocations of a lifecycle.
+* lifecycle's can be passed options, and optionally passed `{ traceDispatch: true }` to add a stacktrace to dispatched actions, and to trace invocations of a lifecycle.
+* call `.invalidate()` after you mock action dispatching functions on a lifecycle to keep the lifecycle fresh.

 ## 1.0.0 feature wishlist: